emptyrivers/Archivist/README.md

 Archivist comes prepackaged with some basic store types, both for basic uses and as an example for implementing your own.
 They are listed here:

 - RawData
-  - A simple table with no extra
+  - A simple table with no extra bells or whistles.
+The contents of this table are stored directly into the archive when this archive is committed or closed.
+- Store
+  - Similar to RawData, but with Commit, Close, Clone functions grafted on.
+These are aliases to the corresponding Archivist verbs, provided for convenience.

 ### Embedding the Archivist